l1jer/blast-energy/DEPLOYMENT.md

 ## ✅ Static Site Ready for Vercel

-The static backup (`_static-backup/`) contains the complete Blast Energy website and is ready for Vercel deployment.
+The complete Blast Energy website is now in the root directory and ready for Vercel deployment.

 ### What's Included:
 - ✅ Complete Blast Energy website with all features